Support the news

 Gov. Charlie Baker will continue funding a version of the Massachusetts Life Sciences Initiative, the administration says.
 Baker will announce details later Monday, but broadly, he plans to invest $500 million over the next five years.

 His decision comes after months of uncertainty about the fate of the life sciences program started by his predecessor, Gov. Deval Patrick.
-Patrick launched the initiative in 2008 with the promise to invest $1 billion investment over a decade.
+Patrick launched the initiative in 2008 with the promise to invest $1 billion over a decade.

 In the years since, the biotech sector has matured, and some say government help is no longer needed.
 But others insist the state's support is still vital to fund basic science and create a collaborative ecosystem.